fanatic/getsentry-remote-ldap-auth/README.md

-# sentry-ldap-auth
+# sentry-remote-ldap-auth

 A Django custom authentication backend for [Sentry](https://github.com/getsentry/sentry).
-This module extends the functionality of [django-auth-ldap](https://pythonhosted.org/django-auth-ldap/) with Sentry specific features.
+This module extends the functionality of [django-remote-auth-ldap](https://pythonhosted.org/django-remote-auth-ldap/) with Sentry specific features.

 ## Features
 * Users created by this backend are managed users.
 Managed fields are not editable through the Sentry account page.
 * Users may be auto-added to an Organization upon creation.

 ## Configuration
-This module extends the [django-auth-ldap](https://pythonhosted.org/django-auth-ldap/) and all the options it provides are supported.
+This module extends the [django-remote-auth-ldap](https://pythonhosted.org/django-remote-auth-ldap/) and all the options it provides are supported.

 ### sentry-ldap-auth Specific Options